 What is the relationship between G Adventures and GEEO?
 Who is running this trip?

 GEEO is an independent non-profit organization that helps teachers travel.
-GEEO negotiates with tour companies to get great deals for teachers.
+GEEO has chosen to work with the tour operator G Adventures.
+We discount their prices for our participants so they are even more affordable for teachers.
+GEEO also is able to get our participants humanitarian rate airfare and discounted travel health insurance.
 GEEO customizes these trips for teachers.
-GEEO provides educational materials to teachers before and after the trip to help bring the participating teacher's experience into the classroom.
-GEEO markets these programs to convince teachers to explore the world.
+GEEO provides educational materials to teachers before and after the trip to help bring the participating teachers' experience into the classroom.
+GEEO provides each participant with a Professional Development Certificate.
 For more about GEEO, please see our mission statement.

 G Adventures is a tour company that GEEO has partnered with to run our trips.
-For over 20 years G Adventures has been sending hundreds of thousands of people abroad and today they are the largest adventure travel company in the world.
-They design the trips, provide expert tour leaders, ground logistics and work hard to make sure you have an excellent experience.
+For over 25 years, G Adventures has been sending hundreds of thousands of people abroad and today they are the largest adventure travel company in the world.
+They design the trips, provide expert tour leaders, ground logistics, and work hard to make sure you have an excellent experience.

 International Airfare not included

-This program is confirmed to run and will have a maximum of 18 participants.
+This program is guaranteed to run and will have a maximum of 18 participants.

 G Adventures Tour leader, Driver, local guides.